dirtsimple/php-server/README.md

 Please note that the modd process runs as **root**, which means that your config file must *not* be writable by nginx (or else the container will not start).
 This also means you should preface most commands in your modd config file with `as-developer` or `as-nginx` to set the appropriate user ID for the task in question.
 But if you need a modd job to stop or start other tasks, you can have it simply invoke `supervisorctl` with the appropriate options.

+#### Webhooks (adnanh/webhook)

+The bundled webhook tool optionally lets you run commands in the container upon receiving webhooks.
+These variables control where, how, and whether the webhooks are served:

+* `WEBHOOK_CONF` -- the name of a JSON or YAML file with the webhooks' configuration.
+If not set, webhooks are disabled.
+The path can be relative or absolute; a relative path is interpreted relative to `WEBHOOK_DIR`
+* `WEBHOOK_USER` -- the name of the user the webhook tool will run as; defaults to `nginx`
+* `WEBHOOK_DIR` -- the directory in which the webhook tool runs; defaults to `$CODE_BASE` if not set.
+* `WEBHOOK_PATH` -- the path under your site's root URL at which webhooks will be accessed.
+Defaults to `hooks`, meaning that a webhook with id `foo` will be reachable via nginx at `/hooks/foo`.
+* `WEBHOOK_OPTS` -- additional startup arguments to pass to the webhook tool; defaults to `-hotreload -verbose`.

+The webhook tool is proxied by nginx, so its port does not need to be directly exposed, and so it listens only on 127.0.0.1:9000.
+If you have something else you need to run on port 9000 (and you also want to run webhooks), you can change the default port with `WEBHOOK_PORT`.

+##### Security Considerations

+To prevent privilege escalation from web-served PHP, the webhook tool's configuration file **must not** be writable by nginx (or else the container won't start).

+The default `WEBHOOK_USER` is `nginx`, meaning the webhooks can't do anything that nginx or web-served PHP can't.
+If your webhooks need greater privileges than that, you can configure the tool to run as `developer` (if code needs to be updated), or `root` (if process control via `supervisorctl` is needed).

+Note, however, that this tool is very powerful, and it is ridiculously easy to accidentally create vulnerabilities, especially if you use the `developer` or `root` user.
+For example, if your configuration file contains secrets (e.g. to verify a webhook is authorized), then you need to ensure it can't be *read* by the web server or php, not just written!
+(Otherwise, a PHP-level exploit can find out the secret, even if the file is not located in the container's `PUBLIC_DIR`.)
+Likewise, if a webhook doesn't have some sort of authorization check as part of its configuration, then **any program run inside the container** can invoke it by talking directly to port 9000.
+(Again allowing access by an exploited PHP process.)

+Therefore, if a command can have detrimental effects (or if it merely accepts any input whatsoever!), it should probably be protected with some form of authorization check (such as request signatures or an authorization key field).
+Alternately, the command being run can perform the check, again with the caveat that such scripts should not be readable or writable by nginx or php.
+You may also need some form of concurrency protection (if webhooks arrive at the same time) and/or rate-limiting (to avoid denial of service or similar issues).

+(In addition, if you're using `root` to run the webhook tool, you should also ensure webhooks that do not need root access downgrade their privileges with `as-developer` or `as-nginx` accordingly.)

+In short, using this feature may require careful design consideration, as it can easily poke holes in the "defense in depth" architecture this container works so hard to create.
+(Especially with a non-default `WEBHOOK_USER`.)

 ### Version Info

 Builds of this image are tagged with multiple aliases to make it easy to pin specific revisions or to float by PHP version.
 For example, a PHP 7.1.33 image with release 1.4.6 of this container could be accessed via any of the following tags: